 WHY WE LIKE IT: The LUNANI lightning headphones are the best budget option on our list, coming in at a super affordable price while still offering excellent features like active noise cancellation and an ergonomic design.

 It’s always a little risky buying “cheap” headphones, but if you’re on a budget, you don’t really have much of a choice.
-Fortunately, the LUNANI lightning headphones are a great budget option that doesn’t sacrifice on too many features.
-What’s most impressive about these headphones with lightning connection is that they offer active noise cancellation, which uses sound waves to eliminate ambient noise.
+Fortunately, the LUNANI lightning headphones are a great budget option that doesn’t sacrifice too many features.
+What’s most impressive about these headphones with a lightning connector is that they offer active noise cancellation, which uses sound waves to eliminate ambient noise.
 This isn’t the most cutting-edge ANC, but it worked well enough during noisy commutes, especially when you consider that the ear tips were also designed to eliminate noise.
 All features we look for in the best headphones.

 Award: Best Mic